kuzzleio/kuzzle/doc/2/plugins/plugin-context/accessors/sdk/index.md

 <SinceBadge version="change-me" />

-The [realtime](/sdk/js/7/controllers/realtime) is entirely available with the [subscribe](/sdk/js/7/controllers/realtime/subscribe) and [unsubscribe](/sdk/js/7/controllers/realtime/unsubscribe) methods.

-Realtime subscriptions should be made in the plugin [init](core/2/plugins/guides/manual-setup/init-function) method or in a hook on the [kuzzle:state:live](/core/2/plugins/guides/events/kuzzle-state) event.
+Realtime subscriptions should be made using the [realtime controller](/sdk/js/7/controllers/realtime) in the plugin [init](core/2/plugins/guides/manual-setup/init-function) method or in a hook on the [kuzzle:state:live](/core/2/plugins/guides/events/kuzzle-state) event.

 ::: warning
 You should avoid making subscriptions at runtime because that can lead to unwanted behavior, since the subscriptions won't be replicated on other cluster nodes.